How to Connect to Your Home Network via WireGuard VPN Server in OPNsense

 Add the WAN Firewall Rule

 To allow external access to the WireGuard VPN, a WAN rule needs to be created.
 Since the WireGuard service is running on the OPNsense system, you do not need to use a NAT port forward rule.
-Go to the “Firewall > Rules > WAN” page.
-Click on the “+” button to add a new firewall rule.

-Choose “Pass” for the “Action” and “UDP” as the “Protocol”.
 The “Source” should be set to “any” to allow any remote host to connect.
-You can restrict this if you know you are always connecting from a certain network with static IP address(es).
+You can restrict the “Source” further if you know you are always connecting from a certain network with static IP address(es).

-The “Destination” needs to be the “WAN address”, which is your external IP address.
 For the “Destination port range”, select “(other)” and enter the port number you used when you created the WireGuard VPN service.
-In my example, I am using the default port 51820 but if you are using a different port, you need to enter it.
+In my example, I am using the default port 51820, but if you are using a different port, you need to enter it instead.

 You may add a useful “Description” such as “Allow external access to the WireGuard VPN server”.